-Quercus robur (Pendunculate oak) is what we think of as the English Oak with its wide and rustic appearance.
+Quercus robur (Pedunculate oak) is what we think of as the English Oak with its wide and rustic appearance.
 It has a dense canopy and rough un-stalked leaves with stalked acorns.

 Quercus petraea ( Sessile oak) is often a taller more stately tree with a more open canopy and flat palmate leaves which are stalked and it bears un-stalked acorns.
 Both these trees can hybridise and cause even more confusion.

-Both oaks are known to produce Lammas shoots which are healthy erect shoots that grow strongly in August at a time when other foliage maybe struggling in this sometimes dry time of year.
-There is a striking rare variety of Pendunculate oak which produces red Lammas shoots.
+Both oaks are known to produce Lammas shoots which are healthy erect shoots that grow strongly in August at a time when other foliage maybe struggling in this sometimes dry time of the year.
+There is a striking rare variety of Pedunculate oak which produces red Lammas shoots.

 Sessile oak is more common in the west and north, most commonly growing in the Scottish highlands.
 Pure oak wood generally grows on the most acid of woodland soils although it is known to grow on calcareous soils in Scotland where it is much more widespread.
 Hatfield Forest in Essex is an exception as it is an ancient oakwood on calcareous soil outside of Scotland.
 Oak is generally a first coloniser not growing well in shade.
 It is not so much birch and hawthorn grow first on oakwood regeneration sites but just quicker thus deceiving the avid naturalist who assumes they came first!